Skip to main content

 Supported living is a good option for those living with complex conditions, but who would prefer the privacy of their own homes in the community, whilst being supported to increase or maintain their level of independence.

-As is the case with residential care, those in supported living have the emotional and physical support on hand, whenever it is needed.
+Supported living can help individuals boost their confidence, as they’re empowered to enjoy hobbies and activities, while making their own choices and decisions.
+As is the case with residential care, those in supported living have the emotional and physical support on hand whenever it is needed.

 How do we care for people with complex learning disabilities?

-Whether residential care or supported living is more suited to an individual, our person-centred support ensures everyone has the opportunity to lead a fulfilling life, learning new skills, making new friends and increasing independence.
+At Lifeways, the level of support we offer is tailored to each individual based on their unique needs and ambitions.
+Whether residential care or supported living is more suited to an individual, our person-centred support ensures everyone has the opportunity to lead a fulfilling life, learn new skills, make new friends and increase independence.

 Assistive technology plays a big part in supporting those with additional needs.
 Some of our accommodations are fitted with specialist technology to enable individuals to remain independent and safe.
 These can include automatic lights and smart technology to help with switching off cookers, managing security, and maintaining bills for electricity and gas.